 Lungworms are slim, hair-like worms which are approximately 1 cm in length.
 There are several species of lungworm, however, the most common to affect cats are:

-Capillaria aerophila (also known as Eucoleus aerophilus) – Feline and canine bronchial capillarid.
+- Capillaria aerophila (Eucoleus aerophilus) – Feline and canine bronchial capillarid.

 Aelurostrongylus abstrusus is the most common lungworm to affect cats.

-It was once believed to be a somewhat rare infection in cats, but an Australian study found 16% of cats at a shelter were infected with lungworm.
-Cats of any age, sex or breed can become infected with lungworm, however, it is most common among cats allowed outside who hunt.
+It was once thought to be a rare infection in cats, but an Australian study found 16% of cats at a shelter were infected with lungworm.
+Cats of any age, sex or breed can become infected, however, it is most common among cats allowed outside who hunt.

 The geographical distribution of both worms is worldwide.

-Aelurostrongylus abstrusus by ingesting intermediate hosts such as a snail or slug, or more commonly by consuming animals who have been feeding on snails and slugs such as birds, rodents, and lizards.
+- Aelurostrongylus abstrusus – Ingestion of intermediate host such as a snail or slug, or more commonly by consuming animals who have been feeding on snails and slugs such as birds, rodents, and lizards.

 After ingestion of both species, the larvae pass into the intestine.
 They then penetrate their way through the intestinal wall and migrate to the lungs via the blood.
 They remain in the terminal respiratory bronchioles and alveolar ducts of the lungs where they mature.
-Once they have become adult worms, the female worm lays her which hatch into microscopic larvae, they then travel up the trachea and are swallowed into the stomach before being passed into the environment via the cat’s feces.
+The adult female worm lays her which hatch into microscopic larvae, they then travel up the trachea and are swallowed into the stomach before being passed into the environment via the cat’s feces.
 Larvae appear in the feces around 40 days post infection.

 Cats are commonly asymptomatic to lungworm, but clinical signs may develop in kittens, cats who have a heavy infestation and/or a weakened immune system.
 Symptoms may include:

-Complications may include interstitial emphysema , pulmonary edema (fluid in the air sacs of the lungs), pneumothorax (air in the pleural cavity) and secondary bacterial pneumonia.
-Lungworm can be particularly serious in kittens and cats whose immune systems are compromised.
+Complications may include interstitial emphysema (a collection of air outside of the normal air space of the pulmonary alveoli) , pulmonary edema (fluid in the air sacs of the lungs), pneumothorax (air in the pleural cavity) and secondary bacterial pneumonia.
+Lungworm can be particularly serious in kittens and immunocompromised cats.

 Your veterinarian will perform a physical examination of your cat and obtain a history from you.
-Lungworm is diagnosed by finding first stage larvae in the feces.
-Other tests your veterinarian may wish to perform include:
+It will be necessary to perform diagnostic tests which can include:

 Your veterinarian will recommend a worming medication to eradicate the parasites.
-Treatment can be difficult and it may be necessary to continue anti-worming medication for up to 8 weeks, in some cases more than one anti-parasitic medication may be used.
+Treatment can be difficult and it may be necessary to continue anti-worming medication for up to 8 weeks, in some cases more than one anti-parasitic medication will be necessary.

 Humans can catch lungworms but it is not possible for you to catch lungworm from an infected cat.
-Wash fruit and vegetables before consuming, this is especially important for food which is eaten raw.
+Wash fruit and vegetables thoroughly before consumption.